bradyhouse/house/fiddles/aurelia/create.md

     Done.
 All "aurelia" fiddles have been re-indexed.

+Note, when an `aurelia` fiddle is created, the `fiddle.sh index aurelia` command is automatically initiated.
+This command will add a reference to the fiddle to the root aurelia [index.html](index.html) page.

 ### Additional Info

 [Aurelia](../aurelia) fiddles are created to run in the browser.
 This means, the resulting sandbox can